-Strategy Action Type (Structural, Planning & Zoning, Financing) Goal (Keep water out/off, Live with water, Get out of water's way 1.
-In what context is this strategy appropriate?
-What type of location and attributes do we think this is best suited for?
-What are some site characteristics?
+Strategy Action Type (Structural, Planning & Zoning, Financing) Goal (Keep water out/off, Live with water, Get out of water's way strategy appropriate?
 2. What scale(s) could this strategy be implemented at? (individual property, street, neighborhood, coast, town, region, etc) 3.
-Does this strategy target a specific type or cause of flooding? (high tide & storm surge, groundwater, precipitation & stormwater) 4.
-What are the 'no regrets' benefits of this strategy?
-Flood vulnerability overlay district (A) Flood vulnerability overlay district planning and zoning get out of water's way Overlay (floodplain, wet areas, coastal) town depends on specifics - could be multiple better protection of natural resources
+Does this strategy target a specific type or cause of flooding? (high tide & storm surge, groundwater, precipitation & stormwater) Flood vulnerability overlay district (A) Flood vulnerability overlay district planning and zoning get out of water's way Overlay (floodplain, wet areas, coastal) town depends on specifics - could be multiple better protection of natural resources

 5. Do we know of any potential negative impacts or attributes of this strategy?
 6. What are the maintenance needs of this strategy?
 7. What is the lifespan of this strategy?
 Strategy 8.
 Can this strategy be adapted or modified if projections change?
 9. Who are the key players that need to be involved?
-Flood vulnerability overlav district (B) could be perceived as overly restrictive, may limit development and reduce tax base, need comparison Review of ordinance every few years Potential to be amended annually Flood vulnerability overlay district Yes, but not instantaneously, need a town vote for an ordinance Planners, wetland and coastal scientists
+Flood vulnerability overlay district (B) 1 ı could be perceived as overly restrictive, may limit development and reduce tax base, need comparison Review of ordinance every few years Potential to be amended annually Flood vulnerability overlay district Yes, but not instantaneously, need a town vote for an ordinance Planners, wetland and coastal scientists

 10. Do we know any potential funding sources?
-11. What data and information do we have that pertains to this strategy?
 12. What questions do we need to answer about this strategy?
 13. What are alternative strategies that could be evaluated as alternatives to this strategy?
 14. What strategies should be evaluated as complimentary or interdependent to this strategy?
 15. What additional information do we need?
-Flood vulnerability ove rlay district (C) • Coastal Program Maps that identify vulnerable areas, floodplain and wetland, building permits Required freeboard, impact fee, more stringent site plan review standards, incentive for developing out of vulnerable areas, restrictions on redevelopment Buyout program, assistance to homeowners, compensation for lost value Assessment of tax revenue associated with properties that would no longer be developable, evaluation of what existing properties would fall in the overlay
+Flood vulnerability ove erlay district (C) • Coastal Program Maps that identify vulnerable areas, floodplain and wetland, building permits Required freeboard, impact fee, more stringent site plan review standards, incentive for developing out of vulnerable areas, restrictions on redevelopment Buyout program, assistance to homeowners, compensation for lost value Assessment of tax revenue associated with properties that would no longer be developable, evaluation of what existing properties would fall in the overlay ·